jwiegley/c2hsc/README.md

 Known issues:

- - Filename matching is not accurate enough
- - Pointers to "struct foo" are being rendered as Ptr () [void *]
- - Function pointers of void return type are rendered incorrectly
- - Handle type synonyms (output them as type a = b)
- - Global variables are not being emitted
  - Varargs functions do not translate
- - Inline helper generator outputs the wrong headers

 Also, please note that this tool will never be 100% accurate.
 It cannot translate macros, or anything related to the preprocessor, for example.
 It